 Opening hours: 10am - 6pm (daily)

-For the outdoor enthusiasts, here is something you can look forward to when coming to Kota.
+For outdoor enthusiasts interested in sightseeing in Kota, here is something you can look forward to when coming to Kota.
 The region is not just known for its rich history, culture, and culinary diversity, but also for its breathtaking waterfalls.
 Together with your guide, you can have an entire itinerary of jumping from one waterfall to another till you want to take a dip no more.
 Even more exciting, you will be sharing some of these waterfalls with elephants – just be sure to maintain your distance.
 Make sure to visit Gaipernath waterfall.

 Explore the charming city of Kota